isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-backyard-train/index.md

 layout: post
 ---

-In this article, I will provide a straightforward guide on [how](https://pestpolicy.com/how-to-camp-out-in-your-backyard/) to build a [Backyard](https://pestpolicy.com/best-backyard-trampolines/) Train.
+In this article, I will provide a straightforward guide on [how](https://pestpolicy.com/how-to-camp-out-in-your-backyard/)to build a [Backyard](https://pestpolicy.com/best-backyard-trampolines/)Train.
 If building a train in your backyard has been your dream for some time now I got you covered.

 You need to know the different types of trains then decide which among them suits your backyard best.
 Some examples to consider include Barrel trains, wooden Railroadtrains, and Gauge Train tracks among others.